db42/trie/Readme.md

 4. distributed trie
 5. UTs, ITs
 6. debugging using breakpoint
+7. deployment using docker on EC2 - DONE
-7. deployment using K8S
+8. deployment using K8S
-8. [Long shot] ubr kind of ranking
+9. [Long shot] ubr kind of ranking
-9. How does ES compare to this?
+10. How does ES compare to this?
-10. Persist in redis - OPTIONAL
+11. Persist in redis - OPTIONAL

 ## details